Fernando Santís

-Augusto Fernando Santís Ahumada (born 10 January 1958), known as Fernando Santís, is a Chilean former footballer who played as a striker.
+Augusto Fernando Santís Ahumada (born 10 January 1958), known as Fernando Santís, is a Chilean former professional footballer who played as a forward.

 Career

-After playing for San Antonio Unido, Cobresal and Unión La Calera in the second level of the Chilean football, Santís joined Magallanes in the top level, moving to Spanish side UD Las Palmas in second half 1984, where he coincided with his compatriot Jorge Contreras.
+After playing for San Antonio Unido, Cobresal and Unión La Calera in the second level of the Chilean football, Santís joined Magallanes in the top level, moving to Spanish side Las Palmas in the second half of 1984, where he coincided with his compatriot Jorge Contreras.
 He is a remembered player due to the fact that he scored against both Barcelona and Real Madrid.
 In 1985, he was loaned to Universidad Católica.

 After leaving Las Palmas, he played for Portimonense and Cartagena, his last club.

 At international level, he represented Chile in 1984 at both the Pre-Olympic Tournament and the Olympic Football Tournament in Los Angeles, United States.